 That’s where 65 percent of bicycle and motor vehicle collisions occur.

-And too many cars try to overtake bicyclists on the roads — incidents responsible for
+And too many cars try to overtake bicyclists on the roads — incidents responsible for least 25 percent of fatal crashes.
+In many of those cases, the motorists didn’t see the cyclists.

 Those are among the findings cited in the National Transportation Safety Board‘s first examination of bicyclist safety in 47 years.
 The board said today “critical changes” are needed to address an increase of bicycle crashes involving motor vehicles.